project8/katydid/Documentation/validation_log.rst

   * Indicate in this log what tests were performed, and where to find a writeup of the results.
 * Fixes to existing features should also be validated.
   * Perform tests to show that the fix solves the problem that had been indicated.
-  * Perform tests to shwo that the fix does not cause other problems.
+  * Perform tests to show that the fix does not cause other problems.
   * Indicate in this log what tests were performed and how you know the problem was fixed.

 Template